aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

 **IMPORTANT**: If your `SERVICE_REGION` is not `us-east-1`, you must change the `XGBOOST_IMAGE` URI.
 To find your region-specific XGBoost image URI, choose your region in the [SageMaker Docker Registry Paths page](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html), and then select **XGBoost (algorithm)**.
 For this example, use version 1.2-1.
 {{% /hint %}}

 Next, create a `training.yaml` file to specify the parameters for your SageMaker training job.
-This file specifies your SageMaker training job name, any relevant hyperperameters, and the location of your training and validation data.
+This file specifies your SageMaker training job name, any relevant hyperparameters, and the location of your training and validation data.
 You can also use this document to specify which Amazon Elastic Container Registry (ECR) image to use for training.

 ```yaml
 printf '